ecosystem-guides.com

 There are some scorpions in the opening title.
 Most appear to be cartoonish CGI creations, but that is not such an issue, as it part of the traditionally abstract title sequence.

 Bond has been played by a Scot, an Aussie, a Welshman, and Irishman, and just one plain old English guy.
 Well now he was back to being an English lad again.
 The man with two first names.
 The blonde Bond (although Roger had light coloured hair).
 Daniel Craig was in a few films before 007 - his most commercial turn was playing off Angelina Jolle in Tomb Raider; he stood out in an average film.
 This was despite the confusing accent - Daniel was a Brit playing a Yank, and Angelina was a Yank playing a Brit.
 Daniel wasn't classically handsome; not a pretty boy like previous entries, but he had a simmering intensity the gals liked, and he actually worked out at the gym.
-Now, for some reason, suddenly everyones girlfriend wanted to come along and see the latest James Bond movie!
-Having one of the two main creative producers be a female (the sexy Barbara Broccoli, who could have played a Bond girl herself) brings a different perspective and drive to the films.
+Now, for some reason, suddenly everyone's girlfriend wanted to come along and see the latest James Bond movie!
+Having one of the two main creative producers be a female (the gorgeous Barbara Broccoli, who could have played a Bond girl herself) brings a different perspective and drive to the films.
 Like the superhero films of Zack Snyder, the films began to have the camera perv at the men's bodies just as much as the women.
-(If I have to look at Henry Cavill's abs so I can have a peek up Gal Gadot's skirt, that's a deal I'll happily take!).
+(If I have to look at Henry Cavill's abs so I can have a peek up Gal Gadot's skirt, so be it).

 Even adjusted for inflation, some of Daniel Craig's films, such as Skyfall, have taken huge box office money, and have re-gained cultural relevance.
 However, his films also quickly fell too much into the "this time it's personal" storylines, and stumbled awkwardly when they tried to connect all the previous stories together very clumsily in Spectre.
 And there ain't a lot of wildlife.